glutinum-org/Glutinum/README.md

 ### Getting completion from Linux, OSX, Windows bash-like

-It is possible to have `TAB` completation support from your terminal.
+It is possible to have `TAB` completion support from your terminal.

 Run `./build.js completion` and follow the instruction.